LostBeard/SpawnDev.BlazorJS/README.md

 ```

 ## WebWorkerService.TaskPool
 WebWorkerService.TaskPool is ready to call any registered service in a background thread.
-If WebWorkers are not supported, calls on the TaskPool will run on thw Window scope.
-The TaskPool settings can be configured using the AddWebWorkerService configureCallback option.
+If WebWorkers are not supported, TaskPool calls will run in the Window scope.
+The TaskPool settings can be configured calling AddWebWorkerService().
 By default, no worker tasks are started automatically at startup and the max pool size is set to 1.

 ### Supported Calling Conventions
 This applies to any class that inherits from AsyncCallDispatcher such as the instances TaskPool, and WindowTask or the classes WebWorker, SharedWebWorker, and WebWorkerPool.